affinitydb/doc/pathSQL reference.md

 Function                          Description
 ----------------                  ------------------
 TRANSPOSE(array)                  Returns the transpose of a matrix, which flips the rows and columns.
-Norm(array)                       Returns the norm of a vector, which is informally a measure of the length of the vector.
+NORM(array)                       Returns the norm of a vector, which is informally a measure of the length of the vector.
-Trace(array)                      Returns the trace of a square matrix, which is the sum of diagonal elements in the matrix.
+TRACE(array)                      Returns the trace of a square matrix, which is the sum of diagonal elements in the matrix.
-Det(array)                        Returns the determinant of a square matrix.
+DET(array)                        Returns the determinant of a square matrix.
-Inv(array)                        Returns the inverse of a square matrix.
+INV(array)                        Returns the inverse of a square matrix.
-Rank(array)                       Returns the rank of a matrix, which is the number of linearly independent row or column vectors.
+RANK(array)                       Returns the rank of a matrix, which is the number of linearly independent row or column vectors.

 You can refer to Linear Algebra for more details about these operators.